scottlaird/netbox2dns/README.md

 ## Compiling

 Check out a copy of the `netbox2dns` code from GitHub using `git clone https://github.com/scottlaird/netbox2dns.git`.
-Then, run 'go build cmd/netbox2dns/netbox2dns.go`, and it should generate a `netbox2dns` binary.
+Then, run `go build cmd/netbox2dns/netbox2dns.go`, and it should generate a `netbox2dns` binary.
 This can be copied to other directories or other systems as needed.